Skip to Content

 How to hang cedar garland and twinkle lights outside for Christmas | Building Bluebird

 In most cases, you will need an extension cord to plug in your Christmas lights.
-If you have an outlet right where your garland begins or ends, consider yourself lucky.
-Take a step back and admire your charming Christmas garland with festive twinkling lights!

 How to hang cedar garland and twinkle lights outside for Christmas | Building Bluebird